adithya-s-k/omniparse/README.md

 ## Features
 ✅ Completely local, no external APIs  \
 ✅ Fits in a T4 GPU \
-✅ Supports 10+ file types
+✅ Supports ~20 file types  \
-✅ Convert documents, multimedia, and web pages to high-quality structured markdown
+✅ Convert documents, multimedia, and web pages to high-quality structured markdown  \
-✅ Table extraction, image extraction/captioning, audio/video transcription, web page crawling
+✅ Table extraction, image extraction/captioning, audio/video transcription, web page crawling  \
-✅ Easily deployable using Docker and Skypilot
+✅ Easily deployable using Docker and Skypilot  \
-✅ Colab friendly
+✅ Colab friendly  \
+✅ Interative UI powered by Gradio   \

 ### Problem Statement
 It's challenging to process data as it comes in different shapes and sizes.
 OmniParse aims to be an ingestion/parsing platform where you can ingest any type of data, such as documents, images, audio, video, and web content, and get the most structured and actionable output that is GenAI (LLM) friendly.